Randilwelikala/Randilwelikala/README.md

 ## 🏅 Achievements

-## 🏅 Achievements

-- 🥇 First Place – Group Presentation at Green EXE 2 (NSBM Software Project Competition)
-- 🏆 Top performer in multiple group projects for software design and implementation
 - 🧑‍🏫 Over 50+ school students tutored in math successfully
+- 🏆 Top performer in multiple group projects for software implementation
 - 🧩 Appointed **Technical Coordinator** of the Association of Software Engineering, NSBM (2024)
 - ✍️ Currently serving as **Chief Editor** of the same association (2025)